Backbase/backbase.github.io/content/posts/unpublished/web-test-automation-intercepting-mocking-network-calls-with-playwright/post.md

 tags: playwright

 ---
-This blog provides a solid solution where tester use a proxy tool to intercept an API request/response to perform validations on a web application.
-Playwright provides APIs to monitor and modify browser network traffic, both HTTP and HTTPS.
+This blog provides a solid solution where tester use a proxy tool to intercept an API request/response to perform validations on a web app.
+Playwright provides APIs to monitor and intercept browser network traffic, both HTTP and HTTPS.
 Any requests a page does, including XHRs and fetch requests, can be tracked, modified, and handled.
-Now let's look at the benefits and possibilities of intercepting and mocking HTTP requests/responses  in your Playwright test.
+As the next step, look at the benefits and possibilities of intercepting and mocking HTTP requests/responses  in your Playwright test.

 ## What are the benefits of this?

-1. During manual web testing, testers use proxy tools such as Proxyman and Charles to capture the traffic between your applications and the SSL Web Server.
+1. During manual web testing, testers use proxy tools such as Proxyman and Charles to capture the traffic between your app and the SSL Web Server.
 Breakpoint Tool helps you to intercept Requests/Responses Data on the fly without changing any client code.
-If we can automate these manual steps, then you know how it would be beneficial for the final quality of the application.
+If the tester can automate these manual steps, then everyone knows how it would be beneficial for the final quality of the app.

 2. No need to maintain mock servers or depend on client test data 100%.
 While using the client data tester can,
    - Control the quality of test data Increase data volume/varieties